Shengwei-Peng/UAV-GenerativeAI-Navigation-Images/README.md

 These arguments offer flexibility in training and testing the diffusion model, allowing you to fine-tune the process according to your specific requirements and hardware capabilities.

-## Acknowledgement
-We extend our gratitude to the developers of [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [PITI](https://github.com/PITI-Synthesis/PITI) for generously sharing their code, which has been invaluable to our work.
-Additionally, we would like to thank the developers of [guided-diffusion](https://github.com/openai/guided-diffusion) for providing the pretrained model.

 ## Results
 Below is a table showcasing the results of image generation for different environments: